 Welcome to our complete beginners guide to audio interfaces.
 Here we explain all the basics so you can choose the best interface for your home recording studio.

 Because an audio interface is, quite simply, what you need to get sound in and out of your computer.
 If you want to make a good quality recording of your voice or any instrument and hear the results so that you can mix and master your recordings, you will need an audio interface.
-If that has answered your question, then you can hop straight to our post that lists all the most popular audio interfaces right now.
+If that has answered your question, then you can hop straight to our post that lists all the most popular audio interfaces right now in 2017.

 You can make basic recordings with any modern computer, laptop or tablet as they all come with a built in sound card.
 You can improve the sound of your recordings to some extent, especially on phones and tablets, with a better microphone.
 However to really make a professional recording you will need an audio interface or a better sound card.